yihanjiang/turboae/README.md

 # What is new (10/18/2019):
 ## 1. Drafty paper (main.pdf and supplement.pdf) put in  [here](https://github.com/yihanjiang/turboae/blob/master/docs/)
 Camera-ready paper under construction.
-Slides under construction.
+Here is the [Slides](https://github.com/yihanjiang/turboae/blob/master/docs/TurboAE_slides.pdf), presented by Dr. Hyeji Kim in Allerton Conference.

 ## 2. Pre-trained model under refining.
 Current *.pt in './models/' are not the best model.
 (But you can fine-tune them easily)